olliw42/mLRS-docu/docs/DRONECAN.md

 - CAN_D1_PROTOCOL = 1 (is set to 1 by default)
 - CAN_P1_DRIVER = 1
 - CAN_D1_UC_SER_EN = 1 (only needed when MAVLink via DroneCAN is desired)
+- CAN_D1_UC_OPTION: for CANFD, enable the bit "EnableCanfd"

 > [!NOTE]
 > You need to reboot the flight controller after having adjusted CAN_P1_DRIVER, in order to see the parameter CAN_D1_UC_SER_EN.

+> [!NOTE]
+> mLRS requires CAN_P1_BITRATE = 1000000 and, if you want to use CANFD, CAN_P1_FDBITRATE = 4.
+However, these are the default values of ArduPilot, so that you normally don't need to adjust these parameters.

 Then reboot the flight controller (this might be the second required reboot if you changed CAN_D1_UC_SER_EN).